mayahyah/-OOPs-Wrong-Answer-A-Science-Quiz-Bee-Simulator/README.md

 EBREO, HENRY L.

 Special thanks to **Mr. Jayson Abratique** in guiding these young programmers through introducing OOP concepts which are necessary in completing this project.

+## ***Future Enhancements***
+Future programmers may integrate a functional GUI which complements the overall essence of the console-based game.
+They may add illustrations of the scientists so that players can fully immerse themselves in the world of Science and its branched topics.